Contact the Pennsylvania Office of Rural Health

 Pennsylvania Rural Health Farm Worker Protection Safety Specialist

-- presentations at agricultural producer meetings and conferences
+- presentations at agricultural producer meetings and conferences; and

 Chris Calkins, Ph.D., MPA